The Bible and slavery: Gospels

 The Bible says that Jesus healed the ill slave of a centurion and restored the cut off ear of the high priest's slave.
-In his parables, Jesus referenced slavery: the prodigal son, ten gold coins, unforgiving tenant, and tenant farmers.
+In his parables, Jesus referenced slavery: the prodigal son, ten gold coins, unforgiving servant, and tenant farmers.
 Jesus also taught that he would give burdened and weary laborers rest, as well as that he came to "proclaim liberty to captives" and "to let the oppressed go free".
 (Luke 4:18) The Passion narratives are interpreted by the Catholic Church as a fulfillment of the Suffering Servant songs in Isaiah.

 Epistles

-In Paul's letters to the Ephesians, Paul motivates early Christian slaves to remain loyal and obedient to their masters like they are to Christ.
-In Ephesians 6:5–8, Paul states "Slaves, be obedient to your human masters with fear and trembling, in sincerity of heart, as to Christ."
+In the Epistle to the Ephesians, the author motivates early Christian slaves to remain loyal and obedient to their masters like they are to Christ.
+In Ephesians 6:5–8, the author states "Slaves, be obedient to your human masters with fear and trembling, in sincerity of heart, as to Christ."
 Andrew T. Lincoln comments that the next verse in Ephesians where the author instructs masters to "do the same" to their slaves, refers to "having a corresponding attitude to that required of the slaves, namely, making their service of the one heavenly Master determinative for their actions.
 Both masters and slaves have the same Lord, and therefore, both have the same standard of conduct in their relationship to each other".
 Similar statements regarding obedient slaves can be found in Colossians 3:22–24, 1 Timothy 6:1–2, and Titus 2:9–10.
-In Col 4:1, Paul advises members of the church, who are slave masters, to "treat your slaves justly and fairly, realizing that you too have a Master in heaven."
-Adding to Paul's advice to masters and slaves, he uses slavery as a metaphor.
+In Col 4:1, the author advises members of the church, who are slave masters, to "treat your slaves justly and fairly, realizing that you too have a Master in heaven."
+Adding to the author's advice to masters and slaves, he uses slavery as a metaphor.
 In Romans 1:1, Paul calls himself "a slave of Christ Jesus" and later in Romans 6:18, Paul writes "You have been set free from sin and become slaves to righteousness."
 Also in Galatians, Paul writes on the nature of slavery within the kingdom of God.
 Galatians 3:28 states: "There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus."
-Similar patterns of speech and understanding about slavery are found in Peter's epistles.
-In 1 Peter 2:18, Saint Peter writes "Slaves, be subject to your masters with all reverence, not only to those who are good and equitable but also to those who are perverse."
-In 1 Timothy 1:10, Paul condemns the sexually immoral, abusers of themselves with mankind, liars, perjurers, those that kidnap innocents and sell them into slavery, and whatever else is contrary to sound doctrine.
+Similar patterns of speech and understanding about slavery are found in epistles traditionally attributed to Peter.
+In 1 Peter 2:18, the author writes "Slaves, be subject to your masters with all reverence, not only to those who are good and equitable but also to those who are perverse."
+In 1 Timothy 1:10, the author condemns the sexually immoral, abusers of themselves with mankind, liars, perjurers, those that kidnap innocents and sell them into slavery, and whatever else is contrary to sound doctrine.